 This is where the tough conversation starts.
 For women who have passed their reproductive prime, solutions may not come easily.
 Some women will respond to fertility treatments.
 Some women may choose a donor egg.
 Others may choose adoption.
 And many, many other women will be disappointed.

-I have three recommendations to help spare women the painful experience of not being able to conceive in their forties.
+I have 3 recommendations to help spare women the painful experience of not being able to conceive in their 40s.

 But for women over age 35, a year is too long to wait.
 At this age, the clock is tick, tick, ticking.
 Women over 35 who want to conceive should be proactive, and should seek consultation with a fertility expert early in the process.
 The current recommendation is for women in this age group to seek consultation after 6 months of trying to conceive, but I’d be happy if women made an appointment after 3 or 4 months.
 This is not to suggest that every woman over 35 with a few months of unprotected intercourse under her belt should have aggressive fertility intervention, but a little education early in the process goes a long way.
 Women can be counseled to correct some bad habits (stop smoking, or maybe lose some excess weight), coital timing can be discussed, and a realistic timeline for intervention can be established.